 - 1. Making the objectives of each course clear to the student; - 2.
 Evaluating students in terms of progress toward stated objectives; - 3.
 Presenting the content of the discipline in a clear and effective manner; - 4.
 Creating a classroom atmosphere that is conducive to the learning process; - 5.
 Being available to students outside class time; - 6.
 Stimulating student interest beyond the minimum expectations of the course; - 7.
-Using an appropriate variety of instructional strategies; - 8.
+Using an appropriate variety of instructional strategies that support equitable and inclusive

+- learning for a diverse student body; - 8.
 Keeping informed of current development in the major field and incorporating this information into the teaching/learning experience; - 9.
 Fulfilling the management responsibilities in the teaching/learning experience; and - 10.
 Demonstrating interest in academic areas other than the major field.